damjan7/Intro-to-ML-FINAL/README.md

 This are all the documents needed for our group project for the seminar "Introduction to Machine Learning".
+Important Note: Download all the files as pdf's may not be displayed by github as they should be.